-In some cases, a physician conducts the exam, but it’s not necessary.
+Sometimes, a physician conducts the exam, but it’s not necessary.
 Each insurance company has its own requirements.
-They’ll direct you to the company to call for the exam, which has the adequately licensed professional to conduct the exam.
+They’ll direct you to the company to call for the exam, which has an adequately licensed professional to conduct the exam.

 During the exam, the medical professional will conduct the following tests: